 - Was right for the business

 Howard talks about a few more frustrations here, including how he feels it’s unfair that while Wall Street was taking the world down with them, Starbucks had become a symbol of excesses with the “$4 latte”.

 Chapter 18: A Lethal Combination

-Howard talks here about the outdated in-store technology and of all the bloated expenses Starbucks was running.
+Howard talks here about the outdated in-store technology and all the bloated expenses Starbucks was running.

 Chapter 19: Reverence Building

-It was 600 in the end.
+It was 600 at the end.
 70% of which had been opened in the last 3 years, during the crazy push for growth and expansion.

-He describes of all the steps he took to make sure he was giving the laid off workforce a chance.
+He describes all the steps he took to make sure he was giving the laid-off workforce a chance.